xikanfeng2/HCSIM/docs/tutorials.md

 | [downsam](man/hcsim-downsam.md) | Downsampling clone BAM | One or more running directories of previous runs of `align` |
 | [pbam](man/hcsim-pbam.md) | Processing cell BAMs | One or more running directories of previous runs of `downsam` | [Final outputs](doc/chisel-calling.md) |
 | [bcbam](man/hcsim-bcbam.md) | Generating barcode BAM file | One or more running directories of previous runs of `bcbam` | [Final outputs](doc/chisel-cloning.md) |

-Click on the name of each command to obtain a description of all the available parameters.

 <a name="hcsim-class"></a>
 ### HCSIM Class